scylladb/scylladb/docs/using-scylla/cdc/cdc-querying-streams.rst

 .. _scylla-4-3-to-4-4-upgrade:

-Scylla 4.3 to Scylla 4.4 upgrade
+ScyllaDB 4.3 to ScyllaDB 4.4 upgrade
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you didn't enable CDC on any table while using Scylla 4.3 or earlier, you don't need to understand this section.
+If you didn't enable CDC on any table while using ScyllaDB 4.3 or earlier, you don't need to understand this section.
 Simply upgrade to 4.4 (we recommend doing it as soon as you can) and implement your application to query streams as described above.

-However, if you use CDC with Scylla 4.3 and your application is periodically querying the old ``cdc_streams_descriptions`` table, you should upgrade your application *before* upgrading the cluster to Scylla 4.4.
+However, if you use CDC with ScyllaDB 4.3 and your application is periodically querying the old ``cdc_streams_descriptions`` table, you should upgrade your application *before* upgrading the cluster to ScyllaDB 4.4.

 The upgraded application should understand both the old ``cdc_streams_descriptions`` table and the new ``cdc_generation_timestamps`` and ``cdc_streams_descriptions_v2`` tables.
 It should smoothly transition from querying the old table to querying the new tables as the cluster upgrades.

-When Scylla upgrades from 4.3 to 4.4 it will attempt to copy descriptions of all existing generations from the old table to the new tables.
+When ScyllaDB upgrades from 4.3 to 4.4 it will attempt to copy descriptions of all existing generations from the old table to the new tables.
 This copying procedure may take a while.
 Until it finishes, your application should keep using the old table; it should switch as soon as it detects that the procedure is finished.
 To detect that the procedure is finished, you can query the ``system.cdc_local`` table: if the table contains a row with ``key = 'rewritten'``, the procedure was finished; otherwise it is still in progress.

 It is possible to disable the rewriting procedure.
 In that case only the latest generation will be inserted to the new table and your application should act accordingly (it shouldn't wait for the ``'rewritten'`` row to appear but start using the new tables immediately).
 It is not recommended to disable the rewriting procedure and we've purposefully left it undocumented how to do it.
-This option exists only for emergencies and should be used only with the assistance of a qualified Scylla engineer.
+This option exists only for emergencies and should be used only with the assistance of a qualified ScyllaDB engineer.

-In fresh Scylla 4.4 clusters (that were not upgraded from a previous version) the old description table does not exist.
+In fresh ScyllaDB 4.4 clusters (that were not upgraded from a previous version) the old description table does not exist.
 Thus the application should check for its existence and when it detects its absence, it should use the new tables immediately.

 With the above considerations in mind, the application should behave as follows.
 When it wants to learn if there are new generations: